Lavender: History and How To Grow It

 ‘Ellagance Purple’ seedling.

-Lavenders are small and shrubby in their growth habit, and qualify as woody perennials or as sub-shrubs.
+Lavenders are small and shrubby in their growth habit, qualifying as woody perennials or as sub-shrubs.

 Some will bloom in the first season when grown from seed, and, where they don’t survive the winter, would be considered annuals.
 I used to grow a variety called ‘Lady’, which had a powerful scent.